Bee Mighty Application

 The selection committee appreciates the time you invest in your application.
-We personally understand the challenges of having a micro preemie and wish we could support every request.
-Our mission is to invest in the development of children through therapy and medical equipment, and currently our criterion requires that each child must be a former Presbyterian Hemby’s ICN patient.
+We personally understand the challenges of having a child in the NICU and the years of care that follow and our wish is to support every request.
+Our mission is to invest in the development of children through therapy and medical equipment.

 We hope to expand our footprint, based on capacity in the future.
-Please revisit our site or sign up for our newsletter for future updates and an opportunity to reapply.
+Please revisit our site for future updates and an opportunity to reapply.

 If you meet the aforementioned criteria, please complete the following application.
-To submit online, click ‘Submit Application’ and attach the application (and additional documentation) to the corresponding email.
+To submit online, click ‘Submit Application’ and attach your completed application along with required supporting documents to the corresponding email address.
 You can also mail your application to:

 338 S. Sharon Amity Rd.